 Books are one of the richest and most resourceful ways of discovering and learning new things.
 When I found out that I was pregnant with Arun, I knew just a few things about pregnancy and parenting.
 I had an idea of who I wanted to be, and I had many questions and a lot of insecurities.
 So I started to search for answers.

-Because of how we live, are separated, and most of the time (in different kinds of fears), we forget the natural and confident way of raising our babies.
+Because of how we live (separated and most of the time in different kinds of fears), we forget the natural and confident way of raising our babies.
 We suppress our instincts and start to fear – not knowing, not being or not doing enough for our children.